open-telemetry/opentelemetry-java-instrumentation/docs/contributing/writing-instrumentation.md

 ## Writing Java agent instrumentation

-Now that we have working and tested library instrumentation, we can implement the javaagent instrumentation so that the users of the agent do not have to modify their apps to enable telemetry for the library.
+Now that you have working and tested library instrumentation, implement the javaagent instrumentation so that the users of the agent do not have to modify their apps to enable telemetry for the library.

-As usual, let's start with the gradle file - we need to make sure that the `javaagent` submodule has a dependency on the `library` submodule and a test dependency on the `testing` submodule.
+Start with the gradle file to make sure that the `javaagent` submodule has a dependency on the `library` submodule and a test dependency on the `testing` submodule.

 ```kotlin